Love Island 2020 cast – meet the full line-up of singletons looking for love

 Coupled up with: Nas

-Jess entered the Love Island villa with sister Eve, the duo changing into the primary feminine twins to enter the Love Island villa.
-Nonetheless, the pair have been quickly damaged up when Eve was dumped from the island following a recoupling in week one.
+Jess entered the Love Island villa with sister Eve, the duo turning into the primary feminine twins to enter the Love Island villa.
+Nevertheless, the pair have been quickly damaged up when Eve was dumped from the island following a recoupling in week one.
 Jess will now compete on the present alone.

 Learn extra about Jess right here.